 - Capture email leads.

 When collecting registrations for your webinar, don’t forget to request email addresses during the process.
-After all, the point of a webinar is to capture leads to convert into sales.
+After all, the point of a webinar is to capture leads to convert them into sales.
 Without an email address, you can’t follow up and stay in contact with your leads.

 - Thank everyone.

 It’s important to thank everyone for their participation in the funnel so thank everyone first for registering, and also when the webinar finishes.
 Sending out a thank you email is an easy way to give off a good impression and end with one too.
 This is especially important with a webinar because you’ll be keeping in contact with those registered over a few weeks.

 The whole point of a webinar is to draw a loyal customer or sell a product, so make sure your webinar finishes with a compelling and clear CTA.
 After all, while you aim to provide value and insight in the webinar, the real reason for it is to gain sales.
 If your webinar is interesting and useful to users, they won’t mind that it finishes with a CTA.
 Just make it short, simple, and to the point.

 So far, we’ve learned that using Funnel Rolodex, a webinar funnel is an effective list-building tool and provides an opportunity to engage with your audience.
 Most people prefer watching videos to reading paragraphs of an article so you’re likely to attract more potential customers.
 Make it interesting, ask for their email addresses, and don’t forget to thank them and do some follow-up.